We no longer grow this plant.

 Companion Plants Viburnum (Viburnum); Spirea (Spiraea); Fountain Grass (Pennisetum); Potentilla (Potentilla); pSmoke Tree (Cotinus)

-Care Adaptable to most well-drained soils except very wet or dry.
+Care Instructions Adaptable to most well-drained soils except very wet or dry.
 Water deeply, regularly in first growing season to establish root system.
 Once established, reduce frequency; tolerates brief periods of drought.
 Fertilize before new growth begins in spring.
 Prune after flowering to shape.

 About Us